 I always knew that having two children in under 24 months was going to be a challenge, and throughout my pregnancy with Molly people were not shy in telling me.
 “You’re going to have your hands full”, “Wow, 2 under two” and “I hope you’re ready to be run ragged” were all phrases which I heard on an almost daily basis over those 9 months.
 And I remember thinking, ‘Yes, Thank you.
 I’m sure we will cope.
 How hard can it really be?
 People do it all the time!..
+But the early days of life with two under two has been tough.

 Well, now Molly is 6 weeks old and we’ve had six weeks of experience with having two kids under two; I feel that I can comment on those phrases which I heard so much throughout my pregnancy.
 And I honestly wish I had listened to people a little bit more, because having two under two IS tough.
 Tougher than I had expected.